-- Psychological testing and post-test conference (for advisory purposes only; must be completed within the student's first semester or before the completion of 12 hours). - Ten hours of transcript credit in biblical texts.
+· Ten hours of transcript credit in biblical texts.
 Applicants with fewer credit hours in Bible must take and pass BIBL 5023: Graduate Survey of the Bible before taking Introduction to the Old Testament and Its Theologies or Introduction to the New Testament and Its Theologies.